Definition Of Stimulants

-Stimulant use has been found in populations of people, such as athletes, the elderly, academic professionals, high school students, and college students, who use the drug to stay alert and to accomplish tasks without fatigue.
-This kind of nonmedical enhancement of cognition has led to potential health problems, such as addiction to stimulants, stimulant-induced psychosis, and heart problems.
+Upper use has been found in populations of people, such as athletes, the elderly, academic professionals, high school students, and college students, who use the drug to stay alert and to accomplish tasks without fatigue.
+This kind of nonmedical enhancement of cognition has led to potential health problems, such as addiction to Uppers, stimulant-induced psychosis, and heart problems.

 Interestingly, the use of Ritalin may increase the chances of developing certain types of cancer.
 In one research study, 1 out of 12 children who used methylphenidate for ADHD suffered from genetic defects that are associated with an increased chance of developing cancer.

 Even when used for a short period of time,Uppers can have side effects on the body.
 Some of the typical effects of Uppers on the body include the following:

 - Behavior that can be violent, bizarre, or erratic

 - Nausea and vomiting